Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Model setting

 Our setting of risk sharing concerns $n$ agents who share a random variable $X\in \X$, the \emph{total payoff}, interpreted as the total random wealth to be allocated among the agents.
 The set of all \emph{allocations} of $X\in \X$ is

-That is, an allocation of $X$ is a random vector whose components sum to $X$.
+That is, an allocation of $X$ is a random vector whose components $X_i$ sum to $X$.
 This means the wealth is completely redistributed among the agents without any transfers outside the group.
 Note that the choice of $\X$ is important in the definition of $\mathbb A_n$ as it restricts the possible allocations.
 An allocation is \emph{nontrivial} if it has at least two non-zero components.

 For each agent $i$, her preference relation $\succsim_i$ is represented by a preference functional $\mathcal U_i$, that is, The value $\mathcal U_i(X)$ is the \emph{utility} of $X$ for agent $i$.
 We assume that if $X$ and $Y$ are equally distributed, denoted by $X\laweq Y$, then $\mathcal U_i(X)=\mathcal U_i(Y)$.
-This means that $\mathcal U_i$ represents a decision model under risk, and all agents agree on the probability measure $\p$.
+This means that $\mathcal U_i$ represents a decision model under risk, that all agents agree on the probability measure $\p$.
 For instance, $\mathcal U_i$ may be an EU preference functional $ \mathcal U_i: X\mapsto \E[u_i(X)] $ for some increasing function $u_i:\R\to \R$ (called a \emph{utility function}); such agents are called \emph{EU agents} or \emph{EU maximizers}.
 Throughout, the terms ``increasing" and ``decreasing" are in the non-strict sense.
-We will study two types of optimality in risk sharing: Pareto optimality and Arrow-Debreu competitive equilibria, explained next.
+We will study Pareto optimality and Arrow--Debreu competitive equilibria in risk sharing, explained next.